There are many reasons why a lot of women are not open to trying anal sex.

 Some Ancient texts claim that anal penetration can disturb the balance of vital forces in the body, weaken the sphincter muscles producing loss of energy.

-I believe when a person is in a blissful state of mind, what may ordinarily appear repulsive can become pleasurable and richly enjoyed during a meditative state.
+From my own experiences I believe when a person is in an aroused state, what may ordinarily appear repulsive can become pleasurable during such a state.